Jewish studies

 Research and teaching depended largely on the research foci of the respective institute directors.
 Joachim Jeremias (1950-1968) concentrated on the theology and history of Palestinian Judaism, in particular at the time of Jesus; as did Eduard Lohse (1968-1971) with an emphasis on the Qumran (Dead Sea Scrolls).
 Under successors Hans Conzelmann (1973-1979, the history of early Christianity in its Jewish context) and Hartmut Stegemann (1980-1997, Qumran), Berndt Schaller (1972-1995) extended the range of subjects further to include Greek-speaking Judaism, Targums and rabbinic literature, initially as tutor and then as lecturer.
 Gert A. Wewers (1984-1985, rabbinic literature) was also active for a short time at the institute.

-In 1997, Jürgen Becker, formerly at the Institute for Jewish Studies in Berlin, was appointed the director of the institute This was the first time that a Judaic scholar (with research focus on rabbinic literature) has held this position.
-Prof. Becker is a member of both the Theological and Philosophical faculties.
-The research at the Institute for Jewish Studies today is Göttingen’s contribution to the efforts of an international research community.
+Between 1997 and 2024, Jürgen Becker, formerly at the Institute for Jewish Studies in Berlin, was appointed Director of the Institute.
+This was the first time that a Judaist (with a research focus on rabbinic literature) held this position.
+Prof. Becker is a member of both the Faculty of Theology and the Faculty of Philosophy.
+Today, research at the Institute of Jewish Studies is Göttingen's contribution to the efforts of an international research community.

 Facilities